The Yale MBA: What You Need To Know

 And employers are taking notice of the changes at the SOM, too.
 Once thought of a B-school that produces primarily social sector MBAs, the SOM has managed to maintain some of that social integrity while also producing graduates taking high pay private sector positions.
 For the graduating class of 2015, the median salary was $120,000–up $10,000 from the previous year’s class.
 What’s more, 96.4% of the class had received a job offer within three months of graduating.
 “We are closing the gap with the best schools on employment,” Snyder says.

 Clearly, the Yale SOM is trending among pretty much all key stakeholders in the MBA world.
 Applicants are taking notice, academics are taking notice and employers are taking notice.
-It will be intriguing to see just how far the school can leverage its current upwards momentum.
+It will be intriguing to see just how far the school can leverage its current upward momentum.

 MBA Program Consideration Set:

 Note: MBA Program Consideration Set: If you believe you’re a close match to this school–based on your GMAT and GPA scores, your age and work experience, you should look at these other competitive full-time MBA programs as well.
-We list them by stretch, match and safety.
+We list them by stretch, match, and safety.
 These options are presented on the basis of brand image and ranking status as a general guideline.